Focus and Scope

 Experienced academics in psychology interested in joining the Board of Reviewers are welcome to apply anytime.
 Although the JEPS Board of Reviewers is well established, the Editorial Team may invite new Reviewers whose expertise is required for a particular manuscript.

 The editors of the Journal of European Psychology Students believe that, like all good science, research data should be open for replication and validation purposes.
 As such, we encourage you to deposit the data behind your paper in an appropriate data repository.
-Ubiquity Press also publishes the Journal of Open Psychology Data, which maintains a list of appropriate repositories for psychology data
+Ubiquity Press also publishes the Journal of Open Psychology Data, which maintains a list of appropriate repositories for psychology data.
+In addition, the Ubiquity Press Dataverse is available for authors to deposit their data.

 Please find out more about the JEPS review process here.
 If you wish to become a reviewer for JEPS, please contact us.